misdoro/JavaNodeSwDoc/source/plugin-datamodel.rst

 Java VAMDC-TAP node software implementation suggests and supports the use of Apache Cayenne Object-Relational Mapping (ORM) library.

-Apache Cayenne supports various database engines, notably, MySQL, PostgreSQL, SQLite, Oracle, DB2, Microsoft SQL Server.
+Apache Cayenne supports various database engines, such as MySQL, PostgreSQL, SQLite, Oracle, DB2, Microsoft SQL Server.

 Creation of database objects is made simple thanks to the graphical modeler application, provided as a part of Cayenne.